Must-Haves vs Non-Negotiables: Dating after 28explained I andwemet

 What Are Must-Haves?

-Must-haves are tangible qualities or preferences that you can identify early.
+Must-haves are early filters that are tangible qualities or preferences that you can identify early.
 They help you gain clarity on what you are looking for in a partner and make the dating process more intentional.
 When shared upfront in a dating community or profile, they also give prospective matches a clear idea of whether there is compatibility.

 Keeping this list short, ideally three to five items, helps you focus without feeling overwhelmed.